dariusf/typpx_merlin/readme.md

 ## Directory structure

 The TyPPX-based ppx extension is in `preprocessor`.
+It is a trivial identity mapper.

 The app that uses it is in `app`.